 Since taking part, Taylor has been back in Nashville writing new material, which she would like Country Greats to record.
 Catch sample snippets streamed of ‘Born To Sing’, recorded in Nashville, and ‘Unchangeable’, recorded in NYC.
 Look out for Taylor performing these in future Live shows.

-2009 brought Taylor back to European stages, performing live in Germany on RTL's Ultimative Chart Show and as touring Sweden with OnStage Goes 80's.
+2009 brought Taylor back to European stages, performing live in Germany on RTL's Ultimative Chart Show and in Sweden as part of OnStage Goes 80's.
 Be sure to catch some of the highlights from the Stockholm show and watch the exclusive interview for TaylorDayne.be on the YouTube playlists.
-Read the full review on Myspace.

 Summer 2010 she performed the single ‘Facing A Miracle’, the Official Anthem for the Gay Games, live at the Opening Ceremonies in Cologne.
-Check the Video Gallery for clips.
+Check the YouTube channel for clips.

 The Wild West Music single ‘Change The World’ featured in the trailer for the movie The Help.
 The track was crowned Best Original Song/Score for a Movie Trailer at the 2011 Hollywood Music in Media Awards.